mrcljx/rubocop-for-rubymine/README.md

 # RuboCop for RubyMine

-> This is a simple RubyMine/IDEA plugin to allow using RuboCop as a linter in your ruby projects.
+> This is a simple RubyMine/IDEA plugin that integrates RuboCop as a linter for your Ruby projects.

 ## Installation